tompreston/generationzero-static/README.md

 Posts are directories (folders) in `content/posts`.
 The directory name is the post *slug* (the post's URL).
 The post directories contain two things:

-1. `index.md`, this is the actual content and "front matter" (see below)
+1. `index.md`, this contains actual content and "front matter" (see below)
 2. Resources like image files (png, jpg)

 To add a new post: